 It is the embracing of the complexity of life that makes it that much more glorious to behold.

 My experience of becoming a mother was preceded by nearly five years of infertility.
-Nearly 60 cycles of hope, waiting, disappointment, despair, and summoning-up hope yet again.
+Nearly 60 cycles of hope, waiting, disappointment, despair, and summoning up hope yet again.
 It exhausted me.
 It shut me down.
 And it pulled me apart.
-I held firmly to my faith on the one hand – longing for a miracle, and threatened to throw the baby out with the bathwater on the other (only there was no baby) – wanting to walk away from a God that so blindly turned away from my heartache.
+I held firmly to my faith on the one hand – longing for a miracle, and on the other, I threatened to throw the baby out with the bathwater (only there was no baby) – wanting to walk away from a God that so blindly turned away from my heartache.
 Every 28 days I transitioned.
 Every 28 days another emotional rollercoaster ensued.
 Every 28 days I bargained again, prayed more, promised everything.
 And every 28 days I raged.

 Admittedly, I was filled with ecstasy beyond-compare when I found out that I was pregnant.
 But way beneath the surface (and not revealed until some time later) was an awareness of loss.
 That pink bar on a home test meant I would no longer be able to say, “I understand” to the women in whom I’d found such profound solidarity and respite.
 The doctor’s eventual confirmation meant that I could no longer question God’s faithfulness or care.
 Both of these realities disturbed me.
 The honesty I’d been able to express – with women who shared my pain and with a God who allowed my anger – was raw and strong and powerful.
 I didn’t want to let go of those experiences or the woman I’d birthed into being through what was one of the hardest seasons of my life.